snowdropquantum/tangled-adjudicate/README.md

 ## Setup

-Git clone the repo, create a virtual environment, and install the package in editable mode into it, which links the repository directory directly:
+Git clone the repo, create a virtual environment running Python 3.10, and install the package in editable mode into it, which links the repository directory directly:
 ```bash
 # Clone the repository
 git clone https://github.com/snowdropquantum/tangled-adjudicate.git